johnferley/Game-Sprite-Creator/README.md

 Blender 2.8 addon for creating sprites for 2D games.

 ## Changelog
+* v2.1
+  * Corrected the rotation of the Dimetric Parent in the example scene so that it is 0&#176; rather than 315&#176;.
+  * Corrected pip installation command (--update had been auto-formatted to –update).
+  * The scene should now be correctly reset after the script has run.

+* v2.0beta
   * Added move origin to floor function that sets the origin for selected objects so that z = 0.
   * Additional options to change the output grouping.
   * More complex scene resetting, takes into account original render visibility.

 ## Notes on v2beta
 The main rendering loop has been dramatically changed from v1.